 Although you won’t need a degree in chemistry to keep your hot tub water balanced, you will need to do regular water tests and add chemicals based on their results.
 The quality of your chemicals can play a role in how easy it is to keep your water balanced.
 Chemicals that are old or have spent too much time in direct sunlight may not be as effective as brand new and properly stored chemicals.
 Keep your chemicals in a cool, dry place and keep them out of the sun as much as possible.
 You may notice a wide range of prices when it comes to hot tub chemicals, but you usually get what you pay for.
 Cheaper chemicals often have lower concentrations and you’ll end up using more to create the desired effect which will end up costing you more in the long run.

-To learn more about keeping your hot tub water balanced, download a free hot tub buyer’s guide today.
+To learn more about keeping your hot tub water balanced, download a free hot tub buyer’s guide below today, or visit us at our London hot tub store.